thomash-acinq/bolts/12-offer-encoding.md

 The `node_id` is redundant if a `blinded_path` is provided: a public node can always arrange that the final `node_id` in the path is unblinded.

+A `blinded_path` is used as both a route hint (for a public node), and for receiver privacy.
+The first `node_id` is not blinded, as the sender must know where the path begins, but it will have to apply the blinding to that first `node_id` to create a suitable onion.

 # Invoice Requests